xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

   G = { g_1, g_2, ..., g_G }
   ```

-  for example households, pension funds, mutual funds.
+  for example households, pension funds, mutual funds, insurance companies.

-* A partition of risky assets into domestic and foreign categories for each country, represented by:
+* A partition of risky assets into domestic and foreign categories for each country, represented by

   ```txt
   A_dom